-Associate of Applied Science Degree Associate of Science Degree Certificate of Completion
+Associate of Applied Science Degree Programs

 Technical programs of study offered at TSTC award the Associate of Applied Science degree.
 These programs train technicians who are needed in today's industrial world to work on a level between engineers and skilled craftsmen.